Examples of AI marketing are all around us.

 Secondly, email service providers that provide AI to personalize subject lines or social listening tools that help you understand sentiment about your brand are only able to offer insights based on the data within the channel they operate.
 What’s more, they often black-box their algorithms so brands can’t adjust the models or understand what’s driving these predictions to optimize the model.

 Solution: The CDP was built to unify customer data from across channels so that you have a real-time view of customer preferences, behaviors, and attributes.
 You’re not processing models based on a single channel of data.

-With open-source machine learning models that are directly connected to your profile database, marketers and data scientists are free to test and learn from models and make adjustments to them as the analyze whether or not models are driving the right business outcomes.
+With open-source machine learning models that directly connect to your database, marketers and data scientists are free to test and learn from models and make adjustments to them as the analyze whether or not models are driving the right business outcomes.

-How to combine AI and marketing with the ideal CDP
+How to combine artificial intelligence and marketing with the ideal CDP

 As mentioned, you don’t need to be an artificial intelligence expert.
 You just need some moderate knowhow and the right marketing technology in place.
 Once you can check these two items off your list, it’s time to develop an AI marketing plan that streamlines your work, with tactics like: